I am tempted to say: Yes, be careful!

 How much disruption will that new ‘coworking’ initiative create on the business center strategy?
 Would the management efforts be better invested in growing the virtual office business?
 Will the opportunity cost of converting a portion of the space into a coworking place be worth the return?
 In the end, will the operator tinker too much with its strategy and core competency to the point of derailment?

-Last year, as par of our continual experimentations with coworking, we decided to partner with Jamie Russo, an experienced coworking operator, and jointly opened Enerspace Palo Alto, collocated in the same building as our Palo Alto Pacific Business Center, but with a separate entrance, distinct brand, and separate management.
+Last year, as par of our continual experimentations with coworking, we decided to partner with Jamie Russo, an experienced coworking operator, and jointly opened Enerspace Palo Alto, collocated in the same building as our Palo Alto Pacific Workplaces, but with a separate entrance, distinct brand, and separate management.

-This was based on the realization that our Pacific Business Center managers could not overnight re-invent themselves as coworking community leaders, and that it could perhaps even be counter-productive.
+This was based on the realization that our Pacific Workplaces managers could not overnight re-invent themselves as coworking community leaders, and that it could perhaps even be counter-productive.

 In the process, we showed that we are good disciples of his Eminence Robert Sher.
 Maybe he’ll even use us as a case study in his next bestseller?